John Mason (outlaw): Gang breaks up, Death of Mason

 When the Civil War ended in April with Lee's surrender at Appomattox and no longer shielded by "the cause", the gang came under pressure in Central California.
 They moved into Southern California and split up.

 John Mason continued his criminal career in Los Angeles County in the vicinity of Fort Tejon and in what is now Kern County with a $500 reward on his head.
 While Ben Mayfield was riding to Fort Tejon from his mine in Lytle Creek in April 1866, Mason joined him on the ride and later tried to recruit him into his gang.
 When Ben Mayfield refused, Mason threatened to kill him, and also threatened to take the horse of another man, W. H. Overton, and kill him.
 That night while the three were in the same house, none went to sleep but in the early morning Mason lay down on his bed under a blanket, but was awake.
 Overton stepped out to look after his horse, then Mason tried to shoot Mayfield from his bed.
-Mason's pistol tangled in his blanket, giving Mayfeild the chance to shoot him first.
+Mason's pistol tangled in his blanket, giving Mayfield the chance to shoot him first.

-Mason's death was announced in the Stockton Daily Independent, SATURDAY, 21 APR 1866:
+Mason's death was announced in the Stockton Daily Independent, Saturday, 21 April 1866:

 MASON, the DESPARADO, KILLED -- Visalia, April 20 -- MASON, of the distinguished firm of MASON & HENRY, was killed a few days since in Tejon cannon [canyon], by some citizens.
 There appears to be but little doubt that this is the veritable MASON.
 It seems there were several of his clan together and they all got off except the chief.